 More recently, Watalingam et al. (2017) examined whether eye movements could be used to distinguish expertise on the basis of sequences of eye fixation and found meaningful differences for sequences of eye fixations between expert and novice and the amount of time.
 In line with the information reduction hypothesis experts exhibit effective behavior in the sense that they spent a reported 88% of their time searching for evidence, whereas novices spent 86% of their time searching for evidence which is a small difference (Watalingam et al. 2017).

-Ozger (2016) used eye tracking to understand expertise in the CSI field through eye movement patterns.
+Around the same time, Ozger (2016), in the context of his PhD project, used eye tracking to understand expertise in the CSI field through eye movement patterns.
 In three experiments expert and novices were compared on search tasks differing in context (live examination versus static examination of photos).
 The focus of these experiments was to gain a better understanding of perceptual and cognitive expertise of crime scene investigators (See methods section for a more in depth explanation).

 Additionally, a better understanding of expertise can lead to a more objective assessment of skill due to the ecological validity of eye measurements.
 Assessment based on results can have unfavorable and biased outcomes.
 It is reasonable that experienced CSI will take on the more challenging cases in the same way that more experienced surgeons are more likely the ones taking up more complex cases (Hermens, 2013).